nicolasyounes/engn3903/Virtual_env_instructions.md

 The following set of instructions is intended for the creation of a shared Python virtual environment within a group.
 The Python standard library provides a lightweight solution for creating virtual environments via the `venv` module.

-Navigate to ENGN3903's NCI project directory:
+Navigate to ENGN3903's NCI project directory, `du53`:

     $ cd /scratch/du53